Fountains of Bellagio: Lake

 The lake is sometimes referred to as Lake Bellagio or Lake Como.
 It is loosely based on northern Italy's Lake Como, located near the village of Bellagio, Lombardy.
 The lake is 8.5 acres.
 It measures 1,200 feet by 600 feet, and its depth ranges from 4 to 13 feet.
 The lake contains 22 million gallons of water.
 It is partly filled with well water, which was previously used for the Dunes golf course.
 The lake uses two-thirds of the water previously used for the course.
 Water from the resort's aquatic show, O, also drains into the lake.

 Approximately 12 million gallons are used each year for the fountain shows, and the lake uses roughly 500 pounds of chlorine per day.
 Several restaurants at the Bellagio resort are situated to overlook the lake.
 The water temperature ranges from 50 degrees in the winter to 85 degrees in the summer.
 It is frequented by ducks, some of which have made it their permanent home.

 The operating and maintenance team works in a hidden cavern known as the Batcave, located within a fake rock formation beside the lake.
 The Batcave contains four equipment rooms.
 The team consists of 30 people, including computer technicians, electricians, and welders.
 Due to the amount of time spent in the water, all team members are trained scuba divers.

 Various items are thrown or dropped into the lake from bystanders, including food, keys, cellphones, lingerie, casino chips, military coins, foreign coinage, and wedding rings.
 The lake's filtration system is capable of cleaning five million gallons per day.
 Every few weeks, a barge resembling an ice resurfacer is used to clean the lake's bottom and retrieve foreign objects.
 Coins recovered from the lake are donated to charities.
 Approximately two tons of coins are recovered each year.
 There have been several instances of people jumping into the lake, including a homeless man who drowned in 2020.

-In 2004, to promote a Victoria's Secret model tour, the lake was temporarily turned pink with the use of a gel.
+In 2004, to promote a Victoria's Secret model tour, the lake was temporarily turned pink with the use of gels on the lenses of the underwater lights.